-"Managing agent" means, for purposes of the good faith exemption provided by section 514B-148(d), HRS, any person carrying out the fiduciary duties as prescribed by section 514B-132(c), HRS, who prepares a replacement reserve study and who:
+"Managing agent" means, for purposes of the good faith exemption provided by section 514B-148(d), HRS, any person carrying out the fiduciary duties as prescribed by section 514B-132(c), HRS, who:

-- (1) Is a managing agent as defined by chapter 514B, HRS, and commission rules and policies relating to managing agents; - (2) Meets all legal requirements for managing agents; and - (3) Is the managing agent for the association for which the reserve study is prepared.
+- Is a managing agent as defined by chapter 514B, HRS, and commission rules and policies relating to managing agents; - (2) Meets all legal requirements for managing agents; and - (3) Prepares a replacement reserve study and is the managing agent for the association for which the reserve study is prepared, provided if a managing agent is not an "independent reserve study preparer" as defined in section 514B-148, HRS, the replacement reserve study shall be reviewed by an independent reserve preparer not less than every three years.

 Any employee of a managing agent who prepares the replacement reserve study shall be deemed a managing agent for purposes of this definition.